mockoon/mockoon.com/content/blog/five-years-2022-retrospective.md

 [![sponsor button{300x86}](/images/sponsor-btn.png)](https://github.com/sponsors/mockoon)

-As part of this search for sustainability, we now have [Pro plans](/pro/) including, AI-powered API mocks generation, enterprise-grade support, and more!
+As part of this search for sustainability, we now have [Cloud plans](/cloud/) including, AI-powered API mocks generation, enterprise-grade support, and more!

 ---